Free-Geek/tmpsites/readme.md

 The web accounts are automatically deleted after 3 hours.

-This has only been tested with Amazon EC2, with an Ubuntu 14.04 "tiny" instance.
+For the server, this has only been tested with Amazon EC2, with an Ubuntu 14.04 "tiny" instance.

+There are also a set of scripts that need to executed locally.
+These have only been tested on macOS 10.12.

 ## How it works